LGN520/farreach-public/ycsb-implementation.md

 	+ HuanCheng
 		* Evaluation
 			* Re-run two numbers of exp1 latency to make a double-check
-			* Add LOAD in exp2 on different worklads
+			* TODO: Add LOAD in exp2 on different worklads
 				- Add doInsert for PregeneratedWorklad
 				- Still retrieve loading phase files, yet use `./bin/ycsb load` instead of `./bin/ycsb run`
+			* [IMPORTANT] Fix write stalls
+				+ TODO: Sleep between stop and kill to wait for flushing and compaction
+					* TODO: Uncomment sleep in farreach/server_impl.h::close_server() if RocksDB does not wait for completing flush/compaction before close
+					* TODO: Re-run exp4 farreach + hotin to see if we can avoid write stalls
+						- NOTE: as it has limited effect on average thpt, we do not need to re-run experiments without timeouts
 			* TODO: Add Twitter Traces for exp2 on different workloads
 				- NOTE: double-check the Twitter Traces of the choosen clusters before experiments
 			* Finish exp4 on dynamic pattern